stonehouseai/stonehouseai.github.io/README.md

 Stonehouse Studio aims to develop tools to restore trust and integrity to the online interview in the age of AI.

+Sometimes, we also call it as "Stonehouse AI Studio".

 ## Product: Interview Proctor

 In today's hiring landscape, the proliferation of AI-powered cheating tools can cast undue suspicion on candidates, making it difficult for interviewers to trust the authenticity of online assessments (see news: [Meet the 21-year-old helping coders user AI to cheat in Google and other tech job interviews](https://www.cnbc.com/2025/03/09/google-ai-interview-coder-cheat.html)).
 Even normal candidate behaviors can be misinterpreted.
 The Interview Proctor restores integrity and confidence to the online interview process.